 Shell color: Interestingly, the difference in shell color has nothing to do with the quality of the egg.
 The color of the eggshell depends on the breed of the hen.
 Some hens lay white eggs and others lay brown ones — some even lay blueish-green.
 While there is no difference in nutritional value or taste, brown eggs tend to cost more than white because the hens that lay them are larger and require more food.

 Yolk color: The differences in yolk color depend on the type of feed given to the hen.
 While hens given wheat-based feed tend to produce eggs with lighter-yellow yolks, those that eat corn-based feed tend to lay eggs with darker-yellow yolks.
 Fortunately, the color of the yolk does not affect flavor or nutritional value.
 The yolk is the most nutritious part of the egg — it is rich in vitamins A, C, and E, and the carotenoids lutein and zeaxanthin, which are known to improve eye health.
-When it comes to cholesterol, eggs just aren’t a problem for most people, says Dr. Agatston.
-If you are concerned, talk with your own physician.
+When it comes to cholesterol, eggs just aren’t a problem for most people, says Dr. Arthur Agatston, creator of the South Beach Diet.
+If you are concerned, he suggests that you talk with your own physician.

 Egg size: Eggs come in many sizes, from small to jumbo.
 Generally, most baking recipes call for large eggs, so it’s good to have these on hand.
-You can use any size egg for scrambled or poached, for example.
-However, if you like to eat hard-boiled or deviled eggs, you might prefer extra-large or jumbo eggs for a slightly heartier nibble.
+You can use any size egg for scrambled, soft-boiled, or poached, however.
+If you like to eat hard-boiled or deviled eggs, you might prefer extra-large or jumbo eggs for a slightly heartier nibble.

 Egg grade: Grading is an indicator of egg quality and freshness, though only eggs graded A and AA are sold to supermarkets.
 There's not much difference between grade A and grade AA eggs, so don't worry about which one to choose.
 Instead, consider the storage conditions (eggs should be refrigerated) and the sell-by date (if they’ve been kept refrigerated eggs can safely be consumed several weeks beyond the sell-by date) and open the carton to examine the eggs and make sure that none are cracked.